redhat-cip/rcip-docker-openshift-monitoring/README.md

 Docker build using rcip-openshift-ansible repo in order to build a monitoring/graph/log docker image

 ## What
 The repository provide a Dockerfile in order to build a monitoring-client docker image.
-For example on Atomic host we can't setup packages and tolls need to run inside a docker container.
+For example on Atomic host we can't setup packages and tools needed to run inside a docker container.
-This image include sensu-client, collectd, logstash (setuped by the rcip-openshift-ansible playbook)
+This image includes sensu-client, collectd, logstash (setuped by the rcip-openshift-ansible playbook)

   [1] : https://github.com/redhat-cip/rcip-openshift-ansible